iceburg-net/iceburg-ci-downstreamer/README.md

 :gift: an always-updating frontend into iCEBURG CI, aka the "entrypoint installer".

-upon execution
-the downstreamer creates a unique thread safe workspace containing an updated copy of the [iCEBURG CI](https://github.com/iceburg-net/iceburg-ci) tooling and acts as a frontend into it by passing off execution.
+the downstreamer provides a thread safe workspace containing an updated checkout of [iCEBURG CI](https://github.com/iceburg-net/iceburg-ci) and passes of execution to it.

-it can be added to your project repositories or installed as a system-wide tool.
+it can be added to individual project repositories or installed as a system-wide tool.

-## quickstart
+## project setup

-As a pre-requisite, your project is expected to follow [iCEBURG CI](https://github.com/iceburg-net/iceburg-ci) conventions -- at minimum it should provide a `ci/docker-compose.yml` file definining step behavior.
+Your project is expected to follow [iCEBURG CI](https://github.com/iceburg-net/iceburg-ci) conventions -- at minimum it must;
+ * provide the "bin/ci" tooling for running steps, either locally in the project, or as a system tool.
+ * provide a `ci/docker-compose.yml` file defining step behavior.
+See iCEBURG CI [TBD examples]().

 ### including in a project

-Include the [bin/ci](bin/ci) file in your repository, making sure it is marked as **executable**. this method requires no preinstallation on developer machines.
+Include the [bin/ci](bin/ci) file in your repository, making sure it is marked as **executable**. this method requires no preinstallation on developer machines and offers visibility into what is executed.

 ```
 $your-project$